phpDocumentor/phpDocumentor/docs/PSR.md

 An example of this is a child class whose parent has a __call() to have dynamic getters or setters for predefined properties.
 The child knows which getters and setters need to be present but relies on the parent class to use the __call() method to provide it.
-In this situation will the child class have a @method tag for each magic setter or getter method.
+In this situation, the child class would have a @method tag for each magic setter or getter method.

 The @method tag allows the author to communicate the type of the arguments and